eriklennstrom/vs-foam-interns/src/components/dropdown/Dropdown Button/dropdown-button.md

 For more info about button component - see ``Button``

+> Note - This component is not meant to be used independently but as a child component in the ``FoamDropdown`` component.

 > Note - The dropdown component is using the ``popperjs`` positioning engine for the dropdown positioning.
 Read more at https://popper.js.org/